Frequently Asked Questions (FAQ’s) about Heart Disease

 Similarly, some people may experience, mild pain while others may experience severe pain.

-Nevertheless, the more signs and symptoms you can experience, the greater the chances of getting a heart attack.
+Nevertheless, more signs and symptoms you can experience, the greater is the chances of getting a heart attack.

 Can exercise and diet help me in a way that I no longer need my cholesterol and blood pressure medications?

-The answer is yes, but it depends on what level of cholesterol and blood pressure you are diagnosed with.
+The answer is yes, but it depends on what level of cholesterol and blood pressure you are diagnosed at.

 If the condition is severe, that is to say, if you already have above normal or unhealthy levels of blood pressure and cholesterol in your blood then you may be advised to take the medication in addition to sticking up with healthy lifestyle habits such as regular exercise and healthy food.